 Advertising Rental Property Tips

 The elements included when advertising rental property can be the difference between good tenants and destructive ones.
-Use your advertising wisely to attract the tenants that are right for you.
-Additionally, you want to include accurate information that isn't misleading or deceptive--a problem that gets many landlords in legal trouble.
-Consider what the most important provisions of your lease agreement are and provide that information in your advertisement.
-The following are great examples of what many savvy landlords include in their rental property advertisement.
+Use your advertising wisely to attract prospective tenants that are right for you.
+Additionally, you want to include accurate information that isn't misleading or deceptive in your rental listing, a problem that gets many landlords in legal trouble.
+Consider what the most important provisions of your lease agreement are and provide that information in your rental property listing.

-Contact information: The more available you are, the more potential tenants will trust you as a responsible and conscientious landlord.
+The more available you are, the more potential tenants will trust you as a responsible and conscientious landlord.
 Provide a phone number where you know someone will always be able to answer.
 If you are away from your phone frequently, see if you can have your calls forwarded so that potential renters can speak to someone live and ask any questions.
-You may also want to include an email address, since so many people prefer to do all of their correspondence via email.
+You may also want to include an email address since so many people prefer to do all of their correspondence via email.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help